Here are Networking Interview Questions for fresher as well as experienced candidates.

 Sneakernet is believed to be the earliest form of networking wherein data is physically transported using removable media, such as disk, tapes.

-93) What is the role of IEEE in computer networking?
+93) What is the role of the IEEE in computer networking?

 94) What protocols fall under the TCP/IP Internet Layer?